 The school clinic is open for emergencies only.
+Oliver Hoover Elementary does not have a nurse, or other personnel, to staff the clinic.
 When a child is sent to the clinic because he/she does not feel well, the child may remain in the clinic only for a brief time until he/she feels well enough to return to the classroom or the parent arrives to pick the child up from school.
 We emphasize the importance of regular attendance, but children should not be sent to school when they are ill.
 Pupils with communicable diseases or contagious disorders must not attend school.
 If a child becomes ill enough to go home during the school day, school personnel will notify the parent.